This Realistic All-in-One Cleaning Schedule Will Help You Take Back Your House

 monthly cleaning schedule

-There are some things that I do daily (i.e. wiping down crumbs or sweeping up dog hair) but I chose not to add those to my schedule.
-Those undone items staring at me by the hour were reminder enough!
+I do some things daily (wiping down crumbs or sweeping up dog hair) that I chose not to add to my schedule.
+Those unfinished items staring at me by the hour were reminders enough!

-Group chores by area so that you aren’t running from the bedroom upstairs to the craft room downstairs.
+I group chores by area so that I don’t have to run from the bedroom upstairs to the craft room downstairs.

-Organize the schedule with the main floor placed toward the end of the week so that it’s was cleanest over the weekend when you tend to have the most guests.
+I also organized the schedule with the main floor placed toward the end of the week.
+This keeps the main living area cleanest over the weekend when I tend to have the most guests.

-Post the schedule on your refrigerator and refer to it daily.
+Post the schedule on your refrigerator or somewhere you will see it, and refer to it daily.

-If this has completely overwhelmed you, please know that although the initial set-up takes a little time, this has made my family’s life so much easier.
+If this has wholly overwhelmed you, please know even though the initial set-up takes a little time, this has made my family’s life so much easier.

 It’s emotionally rewarding, and when it’s done consistently…it gets done so fast!